mui/base-ui/docs/data/base/components/preview-card/preview-card.md

 ## Animations

-The Hover Card can animate when opening or closing with either:
+The Preview Card can animate when opening or closing with either:

 - CSS transitions
 - CSS animations